TempSDU/MIIR/README.md

 python ProcessTG.py
 ```

-In order to easily switch the datasets in experiments, we use *bt_files.dat* and *tg_files.dat* to record all filepaths.
+In order to easily switch the datasets in experiments, we use *bt_files.dat*, *so_files.dat* and *tg_files.dat* to record all filepaths.
 The experiments are performed on the datasets after discard by default.
 For running the experiments on the datasets before discard, please revise *bt_files.dat*, *so_files.dat* and *tg_files.dat*:

 ```json
 'masks_filepath': None